-Please plan to arrive in Cusco, Peru THE DAY BEFORE our meeting date.
+Please plan to arrive in Cusco, Peru TWO DAYS BEFORE our start date (this gives time for potential travel and/or baggage delays).
+If you miss the orientation meeting or the bus on the second day you will not be permitted to join the program.
 As for departure, you should plan to fly home no earlier than midday THE DAY AFTER our ending date.
 For those of you wishing to do some personal travel in the mountains it is great to do this before the program in order to have some time to acclimate to the altitude.